 Staffs the booth for employer breaks, and so forth

-TWC must ensure that a job fair employer service is entered into WorkInTexas.com only after an employer has participated in the job fair.
-To document preplanning activities, such as recruiting and registering employers, TWC must ensure that Workforce Solutions Office staff use one of the Employer Outreach services in WorkInTexas.com and enters the employer’s request to participate in the Case Notes associated with the employer’s account.
+Boards must ensure that a job fair employer service is entered into WorkInTexas.com only after an employer has participated in the job fair.
+To document preplanning activities, such as recruiting and registering employers, Boards must ensure that Workforce Solutions Office staff use one of the Employer Outreach services in WorkInTexas.com and enters the employer’s request to participate in the Case Notes associated with the employer’s account.

 C-605: Specialized Testing